denten-books/plain-text/3-format.md

 preservation.
 I am however also interested in a more systematic wholesale exposition of electronic document structure.
 Reading for format involves the deconstruction, both literal and figuratively historical, of the literary device.
-Where paper books present the reader with a limited set of known affordances tied to the medium of print, electronic books contain a virtually limitless and for the most part unexamined set of simulated affordances.
+Where paper books present the reader with a limited number of known affordances tied to the medium of print, electronic books contain a virtually limitless and for the most part unexamined simulated affordances.
 Whatever interpretive activity readers hope to enact at the level of textual representation, as when reading from a screen, is grounded in the deep material affordances of the simulated book.
 Further, the tasks of formatting are no longer the exclusive domain of the typesetter, the editor, or the